Last Updated on February 8, 2023

 As above, all moves, spins and tricks look better if performed with pointed toes.
 And again, it’s astounding how many students don’t do this.

-Point your toes makes your legs look longer and more elegant.
+Pointing your toes makes your legs look longer and more elegant.
 It makes routines look polished and professional.
 Unless you’re wearing shoes, then pointing your toes is a must if you want to get better at pole dancing.

 Don’t Rush Into Harder Moves